vompressor/go_sconn/sconn/Custom Upgrader.md

 Depending on the type of encryption you need to use that feature.
 ## sconn.ConnUpgrader
-The last function to be defined is 'sconn.ConnUpgrader'.
+The function that will actually be used is the type 'sconn.Connupgrader' function.
+This function creates an encrypted socket by inputted a socket and key.
-Libraries such as 'key_exchange' use this function.
+Libs such as 'key_exchanger' use this function.

 ```
 // conn - Socket to be used for encrypted communication